 Getting Around Los Angeles

 Los Angeles is a very large, sprawling city, which was initially built outwards rather than upwards.
-This coupled with the city’s notoriously complex and slow traffic routes, means that navigating the city can be intimidating for unconfident drivers, and people unfamiliar with the city.
-If you fall into either of these categories, I recommend that you use a ride sharing service like Lyft or Uber, rather driving, because not only will you not have to worry about driving in heavy, complex traffic on 4-10 lane highways, you also won’t have to worry about parking.
+This, coupled with the city’s notoriously complex and slow traffic routes, means that navigating the city can be intimidating for unconfident drivers, and people unfamiliar with the city.
+If you fall into either of these categories, I recommend that you use a ride-sharing service like Lyft or Uber, rather than driving, because not only will you not have to worry about driving in heavy, complex traffic on 4-10 lane highways, but you also won’t have to worry about parking.

-Unfortunately, the Golden Coast and Los Angeles area recently fell victim to major forrest fires in October 2018, which decimated cities like Malibu and other surrounding areas.
-As I mentioned above, it rarely rains in California, so when it’s dry and dusty, there’s an increased chance of forrest fires, although they are rarely so severe.
-Downtown Los Angeles was untouched and thankfully there were very few casualties (aside from massive property loss), but it’s still good to be aware of the fire danger levels, and have a plan of what you and your fellow travelers would do in the event of an evacuation due to fires.
+Unfortunately, the Golden Coast and Los Angeles area recently fell victim to major forest fires in October 2018, which decimated cities like Malibu and other surrounding areas.
+As I mentioned above, it rarely rains in California, so when it’s dry and dusty, there’s an increased chance of forest fires, although they are rarely so severe.
+Downtown Los Angeles was untouched, and thankfully, there were very few casualties (aside from massive property loss), but it’s still good to be aware of the fire danger levels and have a plan of what you and your fellow travelers would do in the event of an evacuation due to fires.

 When the Weather Isn’t Great